Hamas Leader Yahya Sinwar Killed in Gaza, Israel Says

 Responding to the news, Israeli Prime Minister Benjamin Netanyahu said, “We have come to terms with Sinwar, this is an important moment in the war.”

-President Joe Biden also joined in celebrating the news on Thursday.
+U.S. President Joe Biden celebrated the news on Oct.
+17.

 Hamas has yet to confirm Sinwar’s death.

-Sinwar was Hamas’s top regional leader in the Gaza Strip since 2017.
-He also assumed the chairmanship of the Hamas political bureau earlier this summer after the previous chairman, Ismail Haniyeh, was killed in July in a targeted explosion at a guest house in the Iranian capital, Tehran.
+Sinwar had been Hamas’s top regional leader in the Gaza Strip since 2017.
+He also assumed the chairmanship of the Hamas political bureau earlier this summer after the previous chairman, Ismail Haniyeh, was killed in July in a targeted explosion at a guest house in the Iranian capital of Tehran.
 Israel did not claim responsibility for Haniyeh’s death, but both Hamas and the Iranian government concluded that Israeli actors orchestrated the killing blast.

-Even before the Israeli military concluded that Sinwar died, social media users posted graphic photos on social media on Thursday purporting to show his body partially buried in rubble.
+Even before the Israeli military concluded that Sinwar was dead, social media users posted graphic photos on Oct.
+17 purporting to show his body partially buried in rubble.

-Sinwar is believed to have been living in the network of tunnels beneath the Gaza Strip, along with Hamas fighters who continue to hold out against the Israeli forces.
+Sinwar is believed to have been living in the network of tunnels beneath the Gaza Strip, along with Hamas terrorists who continue to hold out against the Israeli forces.
 The Israeli military released a video in February, purportedly showing Sinwar traveling through a tunnel beneath Khan Younis on Oct.
-10 alongside several family members.
+10, 2023, alongside several family members.

 Sinwar was born on Oct.
 29, 1962, in the Gaza town of Khan Younis, to parents who fled from Ashkelon in the 1948 Arab–Israeli War.
 He grew up in the Gaza Strip and was among the first to join Hamas as it formed in the 1980s.

-Israeli authorities arrested Sinwar in 1988 and charged him with abducting and murdering two Israeli soldiers as well as others he had accused of collaborating with the Israeli government.
+Israeli authorities arrested Sinwar in 1988 and charged him with abducting and murdering two Israeli soldiers and others he had accused of collaborating with the Israeli government.
 He received four consecutive life sentences for the killings.

 He remained in an Israeli prison until 2011 when Israel agreed to release more than 1,000 Palestinian detainees in exchange for Israeli soldier Gilad Shalit, whom Hamas had captured and held captive in Gaza for five years.

-“The hunt for Sinwar will not stop until we catch him, dead or alive,” IDF spokesman Daniel Hagari said in a press conference upon releasing the footage, noting that the video was taken from a surveillance camera inside the tunnel, where soldiers had been pursuing Sinwar since they surrounded his home in December.
+“The hunt for Sinwar will not stop until we catch him, dead or alive,” IDF spokesman Rear Adm.
+Daniel Hagari said in a press conference upon releasing the footage, noting that the video was taken from a surveillance camera inside the tunnel, where soldiers had been pursuing Sinwar since they surrounded his home in December 2023.

-Hamas Deputy Leader Khalil al-Hayya may now become the next Hamas chairman.
+Hamas Deputy Leader Khalil al-Hayya may now become the chairman of Hamas.
 He sat for an interview with BBC reporter Jeremy Bowen in Qatar on Oct.
 1, but his current location is unknown.

-The International Criminal Court (ICC) had posted arrest warrant applications in May for Sinwar, Haniyeh, and Hamas Military Wing Chief Mohamed Deif for their roles in the Oct.
+The International Criminal Court (ICC) posted arrest warrant applications in May for Sinwar, Haniyeh, and Hamas Military Wing Chief Mohamed Deif for their roles in the Oct.
 7 attacks.
-The ICC also submitted arrest warrant applications on the same day for Netanyahu and Gallant, over Israel’s conduct during the ongoing war in the Gaza Strip.
+The ICC also submitted arrest warrant applications on the same day for Netanyahu and Gallant regarding Israel’s conduct during the ongoing war in the Gaza Strip.

-Healey said Sinwar had “triggered not just the darkest, deadliest day for the Jewish people since the Second World War, but that it’s triggered more than a year of conflict and an intolerable level of civilian Palestinian casualties.”
+Healey said Sinwar had “triggered not just the darkest, deadliest day for the Jewish people since the Second World War, [but also] more than a year of conflict and an intolerable level of civilian Palestinian casualties.”

-Also on Thursday, Gaza’s Hamas-controlled health ministry said 15 people, including five children, were killed when an Israeli air strike hit a school sheltering homeless Palestinians.
+Also on Oct.
+17, Gaza’s Hamas-controlled health ministry said 15 people, including five children, were killed when an Israeli airstrike hit a school sheltering homeless Palestinians.

 The Associated Press and Reuters contributed to this report.